ESL Teacher Reference Desk

 English Teaching Philosophy

 Every teacher is a personality and has his or her own philosophy about teaching and learning.
-I spent my life travelling, studying, and teaching in such culturally diverse countries like China, Australia, Cyprus, Papua New Guinea, Lithuania, Denmark, Poland, Italy, UK, Russia, Germany, United States, Brazil, Thailand, Singapore and a few more.
+I spent my life travelling, studying, and teaching in such culturally diverse countries like China, Australia, Cyprus, Papua New Guinea, Lithuania, Denmark, Poland, Italy, UK, Russia, Germany, United States, Brazil, Thailand, Singapore, Oman, and a few more.
 I believe that travelling and working in culturally diverse environments is one of the most effective ways of shaping a personality.

 Most people say that I possess an open, accessible personality which has been a major asset in my dealings with colleagues and students in a variety of professional contexts.
 I am aware of and sensitive to the problems and issues involved in inter-cultural communication and relations, at both personal and professional levels.
 I usually accept criticism and differences of opinions in a positive manner and I often learn from my colleagues, as well as from my students.